darellelogram/SEP_mod_mapping/README.md

 This information was listed in tables, where each university had a table listing the Computing modules that could be mapped to that particular university.
 With the sheer number of universities and modules available, I wanted a way to collate all this information, perhaps in a csv format or something similar, so that the information was displayed neatly and easy to manage.

-At the time, I did not know about BeautifulSoup or any other HTML web sraping libraries out there.
+At the time, I had not heard of BeautifulSoup or any other HTML web sraping libraries out there.
 Me being me, I jumped into doing things the stupid way, without doing any background research.
 I opened "Inspect" on my browser and looked at the HTML code on the faculty website, picking out the patterns that appeared in each table, such as:
 `<tr>`, `<ul>` etc. The original html is saved as a `.txt` file - `overseasmods.txt`.